Non-Euclidean Crystallographic Rigidity: Introduction and Preliminaries

-Let $(G,m)$ be a $\Gamma$-gain graph and choose a vertex $v\in V$.
+Let $(G,m)$ be a $\Gamma$-gain graph and choose a vertex $v\in V(G)$.
 Let $\gamma\in\Gamma$.
-A \emph{switching operation} at $v$ by $\gamma$ defines a new gain assignment $m':\vec{E}\to\Gamma$ on $G$ as follows:
+A \emph{switching operation} at $v$ by $\gamma$ defines a new gain assignment $m':\vec{E}(G)\to\Gamma$ on $G$ as follows:

 Intuitively, switching operations change the choice of vertex orbit representatives used in the construction of the quotient gain graph.
 Since the derived graph does not change, switching operations preserve rigidity and flexibility properties.
 They also preserve the balanced and purely periodic properties.
-Two gain graphs are said to be \emph{equivalent} if one can be reached from the other by a sequence of switching operations.
+Two gain graphs are said to be \emph{equivalent} if one can be reached from the other by a sequence of switching operations or by reversing edge orientations and inverting the corresponding gains.

-It is possible to use switching operations to assign identity gain to the edges of any spanning tree in a $\Gamma$-gain graph.
-From this, we have the following result, which is a straightforward extension of \cite[Lemma 2.3]{EGRES}. \begin{lemma} Let $(G,m)$ be a $\Gamma$-gain graph such that, for every vertex $v$ of $G$, the gain space $\langle(G,m)\rangle_v$ is contained in some subgroup $\Gamma'\leq \Gamma$.
+It is possible to use switching operations to assign identity gain to the edges of any spanning tree in a connected $\Gamma$-gain graph.
+From this, we have the following result, which is a straightforward extension of \cite[Lemma 2.3]{EGRES}. \begin{lemma} Let $(G,m)$ be a $\Gamma$-gain graph such that, for every vertex $v\in V(G)$, the gain space $\langle(G,m)\rangle_v$ is contained in some subgroup $\Gamma'\leq \Gamma$.
 Then there is an equivalent gain graph $(G,m')$ in which every gain is an element of $\Gamma'$. \end{lemma}

-Let $k\in\N$ and $l,m\in\N_0$.
-A multigraph $G=(V,E)$ is said to be \emph{$(k,l)$-sparse} if all subgraphs $G'=(V',E')\subseteq G$ with $|E'|\geq1$ satisfy $|E'|\leq k|V'|-l$.
-The multigraph $G$ is said to be \emph{$(k,l)$-tight} if it is $(k,l)$-sparse and it satisfies $|E|=k|V|-l$.
-A gain graph $(G,m)$ is said to be \emph{$(k,l,m)$-gain tight} if it is $(k,m)$-tight and every balanced subgraph is $(k,l)$-sparse.
+Let $k\in\N$ and $l,n\in\N_0$.
+A multigraph $G$ is said to be \emph{$(k,l)$-sparse} if all subgraphs $G'\subseteq G$ with $|E(G')|\geq1$ satisfy $|E(G')|\leq k|V(G')|-l$.
+The multigraph $G$ is said to be \emph{$(k,l)$-tight} if it is $(k,l)$-sparse and it satisfies $|E(G)|=k|V(G)|-l$.
+A gain graph $(G,m)$ is said to be \emph{$(k,l,n)$-gain tight} if it is $(k,n)$-tight and every balanced subgraph is $(k,l)$-sparse.

-\section{Extensions}
+\subsection{Extensions}

+In this paper, we will be making use of several extension moves, which are operations that form a larger gain graph from a smaller one.
+This section describes the types of extension moves that will be used.
+These are variations of some well-known moves in symmetric rigidity theory, as seen in papers such as \cite{EGRES}, \cite{KitsonSymmetricNormed}, \cite{GridLike} and \cite{Inductive} (see also \cite{Quotient}).